Skip to main content Skip to footer

 It’s important to remember that student loans don’t appear on your credit file and don’t affect your credit score.
 They’re more like a graduate contribution than a traditional debt.

-Clearing and student finance
+Fees and finance FAQs

 Queen’s Award for Enterprise Logo